 Protect Yourself: So how do you protect yourself from these power problems?
 By setting up backup systems to protect mission-critical appliances from damage or destruction.
 Here’s where to begin:

-Standby Whole House Generators: Power failures are common, and power problems have spurred record sales for companies that provide whole house back up generation systems.
+Whole House Generators: Power failures are common, and power problems have spurred record sales for companies that provide whole house back up generation systems.
 Why?
 Because these appliances make perfect sense.
 Generators can run on natural gas or gasoline, and some can re-power most of the home’s critical systems within a short time of a power outage occurrence.
+Whole house generators are permanently installed and wired into a transfer switch that automatically routes the selected circuits or entire panel to run off the generator within seconds of the power going out.
+The transfer switch also prevents the electrical power from being routed back to the power grid where it could potentially endanger the lives of utility linemen working on the wiring.

 - Lightning Rods – Good to protect against blasts of lightning hitting at or near your home.
 Lightning rods provide a ground path to divert this runaway power from harming your home’s electrical systems.